-For the next few days Yaqi’s temperature hovered around 38.5 degrees [101.3 degrees Fahrenheit], which brought on a procession of hyper-colored nightmares.
+For the next few days Yaqi’s temperature hovered around 38.5 degrees, which brought on a procession of hyper-coloured nightmares.
 Then a little over a week after first feeling sick, she started to vomit.

 “I couldn’t eat anything,” she said.
 “I threw up all the medicine that I ate and streaks of blood started to appear in my vomit.
 My husband was very troubled and went out, trying to find the most famous hospitals and doctors.”

-Yaqi describes trying to watch a current affairs program on her phone to distract herself, but at a certain point she could no longer recognize the speakers or comprehend what they were saying.
+Yaqi describes trying to watch a current affairs program on her phone to distract herself, but at a certain point she could no longer recognise the speakers or comprehend what they were saying.

 “All of January 30 my high fever persisted,” she said.
 “I took some traditional Chinese medicine from a famous Guangzhou physician.
 I was still vomiting, and there was more blood in my vomit.
 I videoed myself eating and vomiting.
 My family members broke down.”

 Finally, the tables turned when a doctor friend of Yaqi’s managed to get her a run of antiviral drugs, which took in conjunction with a heavy-duty antibiotic known as moxifloxacin.
 The combination was a haphazard experiment but she got lucky and began to feel better.

 “It was the first time in 11 days that my body temperature was normal,” she said.
 “I worshiped the holy medicine and thanked the heavens.”